 The 2008–2013 crisis and jobs

 In the aftermath of the 2013–2018 crisis, EU unemployment reached soaring levels, hitting 23.5% for the under-25s and going to even higher levels in individual Member States.
 With the help of the Young Guarantee and other measures, youth unemployment has made some recovery in recent years.
 But the questions remain as to where there are jobs and how young people can be helped.
-A reinforced Youth Guarantee will be crucial here to react to the COVID-19 crisis and to avoid another sharp increase in youth unemployment.
+The reinforced Youth Guarantee will be crucial here to react to the COVID-19 crisis and to avoid another sharp increase in youth unemployment.
 Eurofound's research provides a broad range of inputs to developing youth policy, looking at:

-- long-term unemployment youth
+- long-term unemployed youth

 - start-up support for young people